-Based on the general thin shell formulations in Chapter 2, the formulations for finite strain and small rotation have been derived for the straight line segment and arc segment that are used in the program.
+Based on the general thin shell formulations in Chapter 2, the formulations for finite strain and small rotation have been derived for the straight-line segment that are used in the program.
 (Derivation in details can be seen in Appendix A).